 How we help Healthcare InstitutionsRead More

 My Emergency Doctor is taking the pressure off emergency care delivery.
 We provide healthcare institutions and health services with on-demand access to FACEMs via phone and video calls.
 Medical consultations happen in real-time, regardless of your location in Australia.

 How we help PatientsRead More

 My Emergency Doctor offers online consultations with senior specialist emergency doctors directly to patients via telephone or video call.
-Our doctors are available, 24 hours a day, 7 days a week, providing online emergency consultations that include diagnosis, prescriptions, x-ray and pathology referrals.
+Our doctors are available, 24 hours a day, 7 days a week, providing online emergency consultations that include diagnosis, x-ray and pathology referrals.